bitapihub/fuelphp-gtm/README.md

 ------------------------------

 1. Download the sources to your fuel/packages directory.
+2. Open your config.php file and add the package 'gtm' to the 'always_load' 'packages' section of the configuration.
+If you'd prefer load it manually, use \Package::load('gtm');.
+The latter is not supported.
-2. Copy the analytics.php config file to your APPPATH/config directory and configure it to your liking.
+3. Copy the analytics.php config file to your APPPATH/config directory and configure it to your liking.
 You must change the GTM ID to match that of your GTM container.
 For security reasons, consider placing a configuration file with that ID in only the appropriate environment subfolder.
-3. Move the REDIST/fuelphp-gtm.js file to assets/js/fuelphp-gtm.js and include it for output.
+4. Move the REDIST/fuelphp-gtm.js file to assets/js/fuelphp-gtm.js and include it for output.
 You may also minify it and/or place it within another js file on your site to lower your page load processing time and bandwidth.
-4. Place the code below just after the <body> tag.
+5. Place the code below just after the <body> tag.
 (This code uses Smarty variables.
 If you do not use Smarty for your template engine, modify the variables.
 See the list of variables below the code.)

 ```
 <!-- Start Google Tag Manager -->